Notes from Intero

 Understanding CPPS symptom patterns

 Chronic pelvic pain syndrome symptoms shift in ways that are hard to explain without a record.
-Tracking helps not by finding a single cause but by showing what the body keeps doing.
+Tracking helps by showing what keeps appearing in your own history over time.

 Practical guide